bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/ANSWERS.md

 2. An event is when something happens after being triggered.
 3. An event listener is function that waits for an event to to be triggered.
 4. You would convert a NodeList onto an Array because NodeList only have a couple methods that can be used on it.
 Byu converting into an array you have access to all the methods an array has.
-5. Components are small packaged elements you can create that can be used to make up a webpage.
+5. Components are small packaged elements you can create that can be used to make up a webpage..